Are you searching for plants that are safe for your pets? Here is an exclusive list of 18 Low Light Indoor Plants Safe for Cats and Dogs!

 Botanical Name: Aspidistra elatior

-Reaching up to the height of 2-feet, the cast iron plant acquires lush green foliage, giving it a stunning look.
+Reaching up to the height of 2-3 feet, the cast iron plant has lush green foliage, which gives it a stunning look.
 It is a slow grower, surviving in extreme conditions; as a result, making it a popular house plant for busy people.

 4. Prayer Plant